amcknight/gort/Roadmap.md

 Subject to drastic changes

 ### Version 0.2
-- Give !best command some chat context
+- Give !best and !haiku commands some chat context
 - Create a question answering command

 ### Version 1.0